Last updated: June 7, 2026

 Do Not Track and Global Privacy Control

 Some browsers can send a "Do Not Track" (DNT) signal or a Global Privacy Control (GPC) signal.
 There is no industry-wide standard for how sites must respond to DNT.
-Because we do not sell personal information, do not share it for cross-context behavioral advertising, and do not use third-party advertising or cross-site tracking cookies, there is no sale or cross-context behavioral advertising to opt out of.
-You can still control the tv cookie at any time using the consent banner, by clearing the cookie, or through your browser settings as described above.
+Because ContractBeam serves personalized ads through Google AdSense, that activity may be considered a "sale" or "sharing" under some U.S. state laws; you can opt out of personalized advertising through the on-site consent message, Google Ad Settings (myadcenter.google.com), and aboutads.info, and you can use GPC together with Google's privacy controls to signal your choice.
+You can also control the first-party tv cookie at any time using the consent banner, by clearing the cookie, or through your browser settings as described above.

 Your rights